Does this section apply to us?

 - you are a UK-based business or organisation; and

-- the GDPR currently applies to your processing of personal data.
+- the UK GDPR currently applies to your processing of personal data.

 How can we prepare?

-When planning for the end of the transition period, you can use our guidance to assess the impact of legal changes in a few key areas:
+Now the transition period has ended, you can use our guidance to assess the impact of legal changes in a few key areas:

 - international data transfers;